phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 the near-ir 0.846--0.885  $\mu m$ wavelength range for green.
 Since that channel is very responsive to plant chlorophyll it's possible to still  use that as part of a proxy for green as shown below.
 As of this January, GOES 18 is now GOES West, and GOES 16 is GOES East, with GOES 17 moved into a parking position.
 For more background on GOES, see [NOAA's beginner guide to GOES](https://www.goes-r.gov/downloads/resources/documents/Beginners_Guide_to_GOES-R_Series_Data.pdf).

+### Current GOES satellites

+There are three active GOES satellite on station as of February, 2025.
+See [the NESDIS website](https://www.nesdis.noaa.gov/our-satellites/currently-flying/geostationary-satellites) for a full list.

+- GOES 16 is GOES East, parked at -75 degrees West longitude over the equator
+- GOES 18 is GOES West, parked at -136.9 degrees West longitude
+- GOES 19 will replace GOES 16 in April, 2025

 We will be using the [Advanced Baseline Imager Level 2 Cloud and Moisture Product](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C01502) from the [Amazon AWS GOES repository](https://registry.opendata.aws/noaa-goes/).
 The full list of available GOES products on AWS is [here](https://github.com/awslabs/open-data-docs/tree/main/docs/noaa/noaa-goes16).

-The file we'll download is the "Cloud Moisture Imagery" dataset -- abbreviated `ABI-L2-MCMIPC` which expands to "Advanced Baseline Imager level 2 Cloud Moisture Imagery Product for the Continental US".
-It's  about 68 Mbytes, compared to the full disk file (`ABI-L2-MCMIPC`) which is about 305 Mbytes.
-A folder called `~/data` will be created to hold the download.
+The file we'll download is domain 'C' of  the "Cloud Moisture Imagery" dataset -- abbreviated `ABI-L2-MCMIPC` which expands to "Advanced Baseline Imager level 2 Cloud Moisture Imagery Product for the Continental US".
+It's  about 68 Mbytes, compared to the full disk file (`ABI-L2-MCMIPC domain F`) which is about 305 Mbytes.
+A folder called `~/repos/a301/satdata/goes` will be created to hold the download.

-+++

-## Relationship to previous notebooks

-* For a review of working with mapping using the cartopy crs and an image:
-  - {ref}`week7:geotiff_xarray`
-  - {ref}`week9:test_dataset`

-* For a review of using an indexer and xarray.isel to clip a dataset to a coordinate

-  - {ref}`week10:radar_micro`

-* For a review of false color and image stacking

-  - {ref}`week10:false_color`

 +++